 - Once again, click on the chart to get the Design tab on the ribbon.
 Under the Chart Layouts group, click on the chart template that has a trend line.
 As before, right click on the various items to make them what you want, including deleting things.
 Finally, right click on the trend line.
 This will bring up the Format Trendline window.
 On the left side, the Trendline Options item should be highlighted.
 If it isn't, click on it to highlight it.
 On the right side near the bottom is an item Display Equation on chart.
 Click on the check box to the left of this item and click Close.
 You can then click on the equation that's on the chart to move it where you want.

 - Calculate the Minimal Design Ratio (MDR) for your design:

 IC is the insulating capacity you calculated earlier, for the competition Arduino data is used for the IC.
 Cost is the cost of your container, TR is the temperature of the room given to you by the TA, and TF is the final temperature read by the thermocouple.
 Check the MDR using data from all the devices for a better reference.
 Again, please use IC from Arduino to calculate the final MDR.

 Note: If your average room temperature is significantly different from the TA's average, let the TA know.

 Your lab work is now complete.
 Please clean up your workstation.
 Return all unused materials to your TA.
 Refer to section 3 Your Assignment for the instructions you need to prepare your lab report.

-- Note: You will be writing a team lab report rather than an individual one.
+Note: Since this lab is a competition, you will be writing a team lab report rather than an individual one.
 See the Team Authoring Strategies page in the Technical Communication of this online manual for guidance of how to do this.